 - Limit food and drink with caffeine because it may affect calcium levels in your body.

-- Talk with your provider about how much calcium and vitamin D supplements you should be taking.
+- Talk with your provider about if you should be taking calcium and vitamin D supplements.

 If lifestyle changes aren’t enough to treat your bone loss, you may be able to take medicines that build and strengthen bone.
 These include: